thitemple/thecodingtemple.dev/_posts/2015-10-14-what-makes-a-senior-developer.md

 ## Can the candidate express herself?
 Communication is key, be that in person or remotely, the candidate has to be able to express her ideas.

+### Conclusion

 Well, this is by any means an extensive list, but I do think that this a great starting point for some conversation, and I'm sure that while asking these questions you will find out some other you'd like to ask.

-With the answers of these questions, you and your team have to decide which answers were not satisfied, but you're willing to compromise?
+With the answers of these questions, you and your team have to decide which answers were not satisfied but you're willing to compromise?
 Or, are you willing to compromise to any of those?

 Me, I'm pretty sure that if I am satisfied with the answers for those questions, there's a great chance that this is someone I want to work with.